mgaitan/autopep723/docs/usage.md

 1. Write your script with imports
 2. Test it with `autopep723 script.py`
-3. If satisfied, upgrade: `autopep723 upgrade script.py`
+3. If satisfied, add metadata: `autopep723 add script.py`
 4. Commit the script with embedded metadata

 ### CI/CD Integration